zitadel/zitadel/docs/docs/legal/terms-of-service.md

 The current version is accessible via our website.
 We will inform you of any amendments via email.
 These amendments shall be considered as accepted upon booking additional services or at the latest after 30 days.
-In the case of a rejection on your part we reserve the right to terminate the Framework Agreement.
+In the case of a rejection on your part we reserve the right to terminate the Agreement.